 - Pradrantak Rasa – 1/2 tsp once a day

 - Dashmoolaristha – 2 tsp twice a day

 This is the condition of light period flow (less than 80ml) or a shorter span of periods than usual (less than two days).
 So, consider the following Ayurvedic medicines to treat Hyomenorrhea:

 - Raja Pravartini Vati – 2 tablets twice a day with warm water

 - Tankan bhasma – 1/2 tsp once a day with warm water

 - Lohasava – 2 tsp twice a day

 Please find below the infographic on Herbal Remedies for Irregular Menstrual Cycle.
 Feel free to use this infographic but make sure to cite us at www.healthybazar.com.

 According to Ayurveda, menstruation is a naturally occurring Shodhana (purification) procedure that happens monthly.
 Hence, it is necessary to follow Pathya (to be followed) and Apathya (not to be followed) diet, lifestyle as well medicines mentioned under the Rajaswala Paricharya.
-The aim of this is to avoid Vata and Kapha dosha’s vitiation.
+So, the aim of this is to avoid Vata and Kapha dosha’s vitiation.
 It also helps to prevent the formation of Aama (metabolic waste) and restores energy.
 Thus, by following Rajaswala Paricharya, women respond healthily to the physiological and psychological changes by keeping a balance of Doshas, Agni, and Bala.
-Rajaswala Paricharya is the best example of Nidana Parivarjana Chikitsa (prevention of diseases).
-By following Paricharya and medications, we can counter the adverse effects of the current lifestyle over reproduction by avoiding menstrual disorders.
+Also, Rajaswala Paricharya is the best example of Nidana Parivarjana Chikitsa (prevention of diseases).
+By following Paricharya and medications, we can counter the adverse effects of the current lifestyle over reproduction by avoiding menstrual disorders and Irregular Menstrual Cycle.